feO2x/Light.GuardClauses/README.md

 [Download the assembly via NuGet](https://www.nuget.org/packages/Light.GuardClauses/): `Install-Package Light.GuardClauses` - Or use the code from this repo.

 Light.GuardClauses is a Portable Class Library with support for profile 259.
-This means it is compatible with e.g. .NET 4.5 or later, .NET Core 1.0 and UWP (use "imports" in project.json), Windows 8 / 8.1 Store Apps, and Windows Phone 8.1 / Windows Phone 8 Silverlight.
+This means it is compatible with e.g. .NET 4.5 or later, .NET Core 1.0 and UWP (use "PackageTargetFallback" in csproj or "imports" in project.json), Windows 8 / 8.1 Store Apps, and Windows Phone 8.1 / Windows Phone 8 Silverlight.

-**Important: if the target project uses project.json, the COMPILE_ASSERTIONS symbol is not set automatically when installing the NuGet package - you have to set it manually in this case.
+**Important: if the target project uses the new .NET Core csproj format or project.json, the COMPILE_ASSERTIONS symbol is not set automatically when installing the NuGet package - you have to set it manually in this case.
 See the [Conditional Compilation](https://github.com/feO2x/Light.GuardClauses#conditional-compilation) section below for more info.**

 ## And what's the difference to other assertion libraries?